 Where Do Arizona Black Rattlesnake Live?

-The Arizona Black rattlesnake lives throughout Arizona.
+The Arizona Black rattlesnake lives at higher elevations, preferring wooded areas throughout Arizona.

-Their territory takes in the following counties:
+Their territory takes in parts of the following counties:

 - Mohave